Emirates Logo

 Emirates LogoEmirates Logo PNG

-The Emirates logo reflects the main features and objectives of the UAE carrier.
-The tasks of developing tourism, public infrastructure, and its belonging to the East in the form of Arab motifs are reflected.
-Visualization is distinguished by style and luxury.
+The Emirates logo reflects the key features and goals of the carrier from the UAE.
+Through Arabic motifs, it portrays tasks related to tourism development, public infrastructure, and belonging to the East.
+The visualization is distinguished by style and luxury.

 Emirates: Brand overview

-Emirates is the largest air carrier in the Middle East.
-The company was founded in 1985.
-Created by order of the UAE’s top management to support local tourism and public infrastructure development.
-Based in Dubai.
-Part of The Emirates Group.
+Emirates is the largest airline in the Middle East.
+It was founded in May 1985 by the senior management of the UAE to support local tourism and the development of public infrastructure.
+Emirates is based in Dubai and is part of the Emirates Group.

 Meaning and History